mylonasc/starter-academic/content/post/european_elec_grid/index.md

 There are further details on the "EUPHEMIA" algorithm that is used to clear the european markets [link](https://www.epexspot.com/sites/default/files/2020-02/Euphemia_Description%20and%20functioning_1812.pdf).

 **Intra-Day Market:** Operating continuously, this market allows participants to make adjustments to their positions as real-time conditions change.
-It closes just an hour before delivery, providing flexibility to accommodate unexpected changes in demand or supply.
+It closes just 5 minutes to 30 minutes before delivery (respectively for Germany and Austria), providing flexibility to accommodate unexpected changes in demand or supply.

 **Balancing Market:** This market ensures grid stability in real-time by addressing discrepancies between forecasted and actual electricity flows.
 Grid operators (TSOs) call upon reserve power from various sources to balance the system.

 Also related to the balancing market, smart meters can collect data on electricity usage and generation from "prosumers" (i.e., an entity that is both producer and consumer of electricity).
 That does not only allow grid operators to predict demand and adjust supply accordingly, but also to offer aggregated "demand" or "consumption" as a service to the grid in real-time.
-Smart meter technology, as of today, is not yet well-adopted (to the best of my knowledge), but may be an interesting development driving even better efficiencies in the grid.
+Smart meter technology is rolling out rapidly and it may be an interesting development driving even greater grid efficiency.

 ## The Merit Order Curve